Ahmadullah Wasiq

 On 26 August 2021, Wasiq, along with Anas Haqqani, visited the Afghanistan Cricket Board.
 They met with cricket board officials and national players and assured them of all possible cooperation for the promotion of cricket.

+He currently served as acting head of the General Directorate of Olympics, Physical Education and Sports under the Taliban regime.

 Al Emara Press Reporter

 Throughout early 2020 to mid 2021, Ahmadullah appeared as the host of Al Emara frequently interviewing Taliban figures around Taliban-controlled territories throughout the country.
 It is believed that he has a significant importance in the Taliban's media offices along with Abdul Qahar Balkhi.